Back to Blog

 If you or someone you know is in immediate danger, call 988 (Suicide and Crisis Lifeline) or go to your nearest emergency room.
 Ketamine therapy is not a crisis intervention and cannot replace immediate emergency care.

-This is where ketamine has generated some of the most compelling and important research in modern psychiatry.
-Multiple clinical studies have demonstrated that ketamine can reduce suicidal ideation within hours, offering a bridge to stability that no other medication has been able to provide at comparable speed.
-As a physician who prescribes ketamine therapy, I want to explain what the evidence shows, what ketamine can and cannot do, and how it fits into a comprehensive approach to managing suicidal thoughts.
+This is where ketamine has produced some of the most meaningful research in modern psychiatry.
+Multiple clinical studies have shown that ketamine can reduce suicidal ideation within hours, offering a bridge to stability that no other medication reaches at comparable speed.
+I want to explain what that research actually supports, what ketamine cannot do, and how it fits into a comprehensive approach to managing these thoughts.

-Traditional antidepressants work by gradually modifying the brain's serotonin, norepinephrine, or dopamine systems.
-This process takes time.
-SSRIs and SNRIs typically require four to six weeks to reach therapeutic effect, and some patients need to try multiple medications before finding one that works.
-During this waiting period, suicidal thoughts can persist or escalate.
+Conventional antidepressants work by gradually modifying serotonin, norepinephrine, or dopamine systems.
+The mechanism takes four to six weeks to reach therapeutic effect, with some patients needing to try multiple medications before finding one that works.
+During that waiting period, suicidal thoughts can persist or escalate, and patients are sometimes at the highest risk in this window, because they have sought help, received a prescription, and are now waiting while still suffering.

-Ketamine operates through an entirely different mechanism.
-Rather than slowly adjusting monoamine neurotransmitter levels, ketamine acts on the glutamate system through NMDA receptor modulation, triggering rapid neuroplastic changes that can alter mood and thought patterns within hours rather than weeks.
-Learn more about the neuroscience on our how ketamine works page.
+Ketamine acts through a different mechanism entirely.
+Rather than adjusting monoamine neurotransmitters gradually, it blocks NMDA glutamate receptors, triggering neuroplastic changes that can alter mood and thought patterns within hours rather than weeks.

-The evidence for ketamine's rapid anti-suicidal effects is substantial and growing.
+The evidence for ketamine's rapid anti-suicidal effects is substantial.

-A landmark study published in the American Journal of Psychiatry found that a single ketamine infusion produced significant reductions in suicidal ideation within 24 hours, with effects persisting for up to six weeks in some patients.
-Importantly, these anti-suicidal effects were found to be at least partially independent of ketamine's antidepressant effects, suggesting that ketamine may target suicidal thinking through a distinct mechanism.
+A landmark study in the American Journal of Psychiatry found that a single ketamine infusion produced significant reductions in suicidal ideation within 24 hours, with effects persisting for up to six weeks in some patients.
+These anti-suicidal effects were at least partially independent of ketamine's antidepressant effects, suggesting ketamine may target suicidal thinking through a distinct mechanism, not just as a byproduct of general mood improvement.

-Subsequent meta-analyses pooling data from multiple randomized controlled trials have confirmed these findings.
-Ketamine consistently demonstrates rapid reduction in suicidal ideation across diverse patient populations, including those with treatment-resistant depression, bipolar depression, and PTSD.
+Subsequent meta-analyses pooling data from multiple randomized controlled trials have confirmed this pattern across diverse patient populations: treatment-resistant depression, bipolar depression, PTSD.

-The FDA's approval of esketamine (Spravato) nasal spray specifically included treatment-resistant depression with acute suicidal ideation as an indication, marking the first time any medication received FDA approval specifically for rapidly reducing suicidal thinking.
+The FDA's approval of esketamine (Spravato) nasal spray specifically included treatment-resistant depression with acute suicidal ideation as an indication.
+That was the first time any medication received FDA approval specifically for rapidly reducing suicidal thinking, which is a meaningful regulatory acknowledgment of the effect's clinical significance.

-These results are not subtle.
-In many studies, patients who were actively contemplating suicide reported a significant diminishment or complete resolution of suicidal thoughts within hours of treatment.
-For a field that has long struggled with the agonizing delay between intervention and response, this represents a genuine paradigm shift.
+In these studies, patients who were actively contemplating suicide frequently reported significant reduction or complete resolution of suicidal thoughts within hours of treatment.
+For a field that has long lived with the gap between intervention and response, the speed is genuinely different.

 The mechanisms behind ketamine's rapid anti-suicidal effects involve several interconnected processes.

-NMDA receptor blockade reduces the hyperactive glutamate signaling associated with the ruminative, negative thought patterns that characterize suicidal ideation.
-When your brain is locked in a loop of hopelessness, self-blame, and perceived burdensomeness, that loop has a neurochemical basis.
+NMDA receptor blockade reduces the hyperactive glutamate signaling tied to the ruminative, negative thought loops that characterize suicidal ideation.
+When your brain is stuck in a cycle of hopelessness, self-blame, and perceived burdensomeness, that cycle has a neurochemical basis.
 Ketamine interrupts it.

-Rapid synaptogenesis --- the formation of new synaptic connections --- helps the brain establish alternative neural pathways.
-Suicidal thinking often reflects a kind of cognitive rigidity, where the brain cannot generate solutions or imagine a future beyond the current suffering.
-By promoting new connections, ketamine can restore cognitive flexibility and the ability to envision other possibilities.
+Rapid synaptogenesis (the formation of new synaptic connections) helps the brain establish alternative neural pathways.
+Suicidal thinking often reflects a kind of cognitive rigidity where the brain cannot generate solutions or imagine a future beyond the current suffering.
+By promoting new connections, ketamine can restore cognitive flexibility and the capacity to see other possibilities.

-BDNF release (brain-derived neurotrophic factor) supports the growth and maintenance of neurons.
+BDNF release (brain-derived neurotrophic factor) supports neuron growth and maintenance.
 Chronic depression and suicidal ideation are associated with reduced BDNF levels and actual loss of synaptic connections in the prefrontal cortex.
-Ketamine reverses this process rapidly.
+Ketamine reverses that process rapidly.

-I need to be equally direct about the limitations of ketamine therapy in the context of suicidal ideation.
+I want to be equally direct about the limits.

 Ketamine is not a crisis intervention.
-If you are in immediate danger of harming yourself, you need emergency care --- not a telehealth appointment or a prescribed medication to take at home.
+If you are in immediate danger of harming yourself, you need emergency care, not a telehealth appointment or a prescription to take at home later.
 Call 988 (the Suicide and Crisis Lifeline), text HOME to 741741 (the Crisis Text Line), or go to your nearest emergency room.
-These services are available 24 hours a day, 7 days a week, and they can help you get safe right now.
+These services are free, confidential, and staffed 24/7 by trained counselors.
+They can help you get safe right now, which is not something my practice is set up to do.

-At-home ketamine therapy requires stability.
-Patients with active, acute suicidal intent --- meaning they have a plan and the means to carry it out --- need a higher level of care than at-home treatment can provide.
-Our evaluation process screens for this, and we will always direct patients to appropriate emergency resources when the clinical situation demands it.
-Review our safety screening process to understand how we assess patient safety.
+At-home ketamine therapy requires baseline stability.
+Patients with active, acute suicidal intent (meaning a plan and the means to carry it out) need a higher level of care than any at-home program can provide.
+Our evaluation screens for this, and we direct patients to appropriate emergency resources when the clinical picture calls for it rather than try to fit them into a model that isn't right for their situation.

 Ketamine is a bridge, not a cure.
-Even when ketamine dramatically reduces suicidal ideation, this does not mean the underlying conditions driving those thoughts have been fully resolved.
-Ketamine creates a window of relief during which patients can engage more effectively with therapy, build coping skills, stabilize on maintenance medications, and address the life circumstances contributing to their suffering.
+Even when ketamine dramatically reduces suicidal ideation, the underlying conditions driving those thoughts are not fully resolved.
+Ketamine creates a window of relief during which a patient can engage more effectively with therapy, build coping skills, stabilize on maintenance medications, and address the life circumstances contributing to suffering.
+The work still has to happen; ketamine just makes the space for it.

-Ongoing treatment is essential.
-The anti-suicidal effects of a single ketamine treatment, while rapid, are not permanent.
-Sustained benefit typically requires a course of treatment over weeks, combined with other therapeutic modalities.
-Our treatment approach includes regular monitoring and ongoing physician oversight to ensure continuity of care.
+Ongoing treatment is needed for sustained effect.
+A single ketamine session's anti-suicidal effect is rapid but not permanent.
+Lasting benefit typically requires a course of treatment over weeks, combined with other therapeutic modalities.

 The 988 Suicide and Crisis Lifeline is available 24 hours a day, 7 days a week.
 Call or text 988 if: